ivm25/Answering-Business-questions-using-SQL/README.md

     d.
 Do protected vs non-protected media types have an effect on popularity?

-4. *Files and descriptions in the repository*
+4. *Files/installations and their descriptions*
 ***

     a. .ipynb file : Jupyter file that forms the main analysis file.
 Comprises of all the *SQL* queries.